KalraA/PokeGod/README.md

-Percymon: A Pokemon Showdown AI
+Percymon: A Pokemon Showdown AI (I stole this from another dude and changed the AI)
 ===========

+My bot is called randombot

+Uses a Monte-Carlo Minimax (my own algorithm) to play pokemon.
+Is one of the highest rated AI's out there!
+But I only know of one other AI.

+run node bot.js --algorithm 'random'

 ![Imgur](http://i.imgur.com/uasrTOy.png)